madara-tribe/Photo_rotation_change/README.md

 By using HOG + SVM and 「homography transform」, change object angle in image just like below.

+# Step

+## 1.put similar images in DB

+Put similar images into "DB" folder, at least 5 images.

+## 2.Train SVM with HOG

+Train SVM with HOG and create trained model to change object rotation

+## 3.Change rotaion with homography transform

+Feature descriptor(such as HOG, SIFT, AKAZE) include [homography transform](https://www.learnopencv.com/homography-examples-using-opencv-python-c/).
+I added some tecs to homography transform, resulting in object rotatin just like below.

 <b>target query image</b>

 ![query1](https://user-images.githubusercontent.com/48679574/84499909-80b8a580-acee-11ea-9a26-bec0b77f6559.jpeg)